elafarge/simd-benchmarking/README.md

 In that example, `simdbmk` will be ran for `n = 1000`, `n = 10^3.5` and `n = 10000`.

+By default, the benchmarking program is run for steps of 0.05 between 5 and 9 so be aware **that you'll need 4 Gigs of RAM available to run the program**.

+#### Dependencies

+You'll need to have the python packages `numpy` and `matplotlib` installed on your machine.
+You can use `pip` (`pip install numpy matplotlib`) to install them but it's also very likely that your Linux distributions has packages of its own for those two python library.
+For instance, on Ubuntu, it's slightly wiser to use `apt-get install python-matplotlib python-numpy`.

 ### Mind the RAM

 Before running the program for extremely high values of `n`, please consider the available amount of RAM that you have.
-Basically, the element that will determing the amount of memory needed by our program is `U`.
+Basically, the element that will determine the amount of memory needed by our program is `U`.
 If you don't want to kill yourself when your computer starts swapping, you therefore have to make sure that `#(U)*sizeof(int)` stays inferior to the available amount of RAM.

-Let's assume we don't want to go over 4GB of RAM occupation (our testing computer has 8 gigs of RAM, this value seems fair) , since an `int` weighs 4 bytes, we can put up to **1 billion** ints in `U`.
+Let's assume we don't want to go over 4GB of RAM occupation (our testing computer has 8 gigs of RAM, this value seems fair) , since an `int` weighs 4 bytes, we can put up to **1 billion** integers in `U`.

-Also, mind that it take around **1 hour** for the program to run on our test machine with `n = 10⁸` (so it should take around 11 hours to run it with `n = 10^9`, the compelxity being O(n).
-We never tried that honestly... the interest of it is rather limited).

 ## Results